cjcoats/ioapi-3.2/README.txt

     From these examples and from a knowledge of the compiler user manual, it should be relatively easy to build Makeinclude files for most UNIX or UNIX-like platforms and compilers.
-Instructions for building the I/O API library libioapi.a  and the I/O API tool executable programs are as follows:
+Instructions for building the I/O API library libioapi.a  and the I/O API "m3tools" executable programs are as follows:

     Build instructions for I/O API 3.1 match those for I/O API 3.2
     except that they use ioapi-3.1.tar.gz, which is available only